Introduction

 But the last verse declares that the Judgment of God will come on all those who do such things, as they are worthy of death, and also those who have pleasure in those who do them.

 I have another article about homosexuality, and you can read more about it there.
-But for those who say that homosexuality isn't a thing in the New Testament, they are deluding themselves.
+But for those who say that homosexuality isn't a thing that God hates in the New Testament, they are deluding themselves.
 Paul had traveled through Asia Minor.
 I wouldn't go so far as to say that homosexuality was rampant in the Greek and Roman cultures, but it was well accepted at least as long as both participants weren't older and citizens.
 I won't go into all the problems and manifestations of the Greek and Roman cultures and homosexuality, but Wikipedia has some good summaries if you are interested.